revolution-messaging/revere-apis/Click-to-Call.md

 #### Response 200

 ```
+{
+  "error":false,
-{ "error":false,"message":"The call's been placed." }
+  "message": "The call's been placed."
+}
 ```

 ### Initiate call